compgeolab/eql-gradient-boosted/README.md

 is available online at [doi.org/10.1093/gji/ggab297](https://doi.org/10.1093/gji/ggab297)

-A pre-copyedited, author-produced PDF of an article is available on EarthArXiv at [doi.org/10.31223/X58G7C](https://doi.org/10.31223/X58G7C)
+An open-access, pre-copyedited, author-produced PDF of is available on EarthArXiv at [doi.org/10.31223/X58G7C](https://doi.org/10.31223/X58G7C)

 **This repository contains the data and code used to produce all results and figures shown